taryue/taryue.github.io/_pages/about.md

 * Feb, 2019.
 Our paper [Assessment of risk of xerostomia after whole-brain radiation therapy and association with parotid dose](https://jamanetwork.com/journals/jamaoncology/article-abstract/2716812) was published in JAMA oncology.

 # Upcoming Talks
+* Oct, 2020.
+I will give a talk on generalized matrix decomposition regression at University of Kentucky.
+* Oct, 2020.
+I will give a talk on analysis of two-way structued data at UNC Charlotte.
 * Sep, 2020.
 A Statistical Perspective of Supervised Multi-omics Data Analysis.
 School of Mathematical and Natural Sciences, ASU.